+353-1-416-8900REST OF WORLD

 Market Snapshot: Smart Healthcare Market Size and Growth

-• Companies: Profiles of leading stakeholders include Koninklijke Philips N.V., Siemens Healthineers AG, GE HealthCare Technologies Inc., Medtronic plc, Abbott Laboratories, Becton, Dickinson and Company, Oracle Corporation, McKesson Corporation, ResMed Inc., and Allscripts Healthcare Solutions, Inc.
+• Companies: Principal participants include Koninklijke Philips N.V., Siemens Healthineers AG, GE HealthCare Technologies Inc., Medtronic plc, Abbott Laboratories, Becton, Dickinson and Company, Oracle Corporation, McKesson Corporation, ResMed Inc., and Allscripts Healthcare Solutions, Inc., reflecting a competitive market landscape.

 Tariff Impact: Navigating 2025 United States Tariffs